Fundoplication Surgery Sydney – Reflux & Hiatus Hernia Specialist

 Types of fundoplication include:

-The procedure is usually performed laparoscopically, allowing smaller incisions, faster recovery, and less post-operative discomfort.
+The procedure is usually performed laparoscopically (keyhole surgery), allowing smaller incisions, faster recovery, and less post-operative discomfort.

 Fundoplication may be recommended when: